This article on Garden Burial is from www.gardenlaw.co.uk

 In general terms a pet owner can bury his pet in the garden of the domestic property where the pet lived so long as it is not within the definition of hazardous waste.
 If in doubt enquire of the local authority.

-This is taken from the excellent book "Green Burial" by John Bradfield, which covered the law and practice relating to burial on private land.
+This article is is taken from the excellent book "Green Burial" by John Bradfield, which covered the law and practice relating to burial on private land.
 This book is now out of print, with no plans for a further edition.
 Its main findings concerning the law and recommendations on private land burial are incorporated in The Natural Death Handbook.

 Although this is an interesting and fascinating article, some of the personal opinions expressed in it are a little dated now, therefore we highly recommend that you also read article 3 which follows on from this one.